Pin(2)-equivariance of the Rarita-Schwinger-Seiberg-Witten Equations: Rarita-Schwinger-Seiberg-Witten equations

 The above construction carries out similarly when $(X,g)$ is a closed smooth spin $4-$manifold.
 In this case, a Clifford bundle is given by a choice of $spin^c$ bundle $\mathfrak{s}_{1/2}\otimes L \to X$ where $\mathfrak{s}_{1/2}$ is the associated vector bundle to a principal $Spin(4)-$bundle $P_{Spin(4)} \to X$ and $L$ is any complex line bundle.
 Notation-wise, the operators defined previously all come with extra subscript: $D^{\pm}_A, \mathcal{D}^{\pm}_A, Q^{\pm}_A$ with $A$ being a unitary connection on $L$.
 Borrowing the language from Physics, we call sections of $\mathfrak{s}^{\pm}_{1/2}\otimes L$ positive (negative) twisted $1/2-$spinors and sections of $(ker\, \rho)^{\pm}:=\mathfrak{s}^{\pm}_{3/2}\otimes L$ positive (negative) twisted $3/2-$spinors.

 Rarita-Schwinger operator $Q_A$ is a first order elliptic operator.
 Thus it has a well-defined index.

-\begin{Prop} Let $X$ be a closed simply connected smooth spin $4-$manifold and $Q_A$ be the Rarita-Schwinger operator associated to the twisted $3/2-$spinor bundle $\mathfrak{s}_{3/2} \otimes L \to X$ where $A$ is a unitary connection of $L$.
+\begin{Prop} Let $X$ be any closed smooth spin $4-$manifold ($X$ does not have to be simply connected) and $Q_A$ be the Rarita-Schwinger operator associated to the twisted $3/2-$spinor bundle $\mathfrak{s}_{3/2} \otimes L \to X$ where $A$ is a unitary connection of $L$.
 Then the index of $Q_A$ is given by

 \end{Prop}

 \begin{proof} By Theorem 13.13 in \cite{LM89} or Proposition 2.17 in \cite{AS68}, which is the equivariant version of the Atiyah-Singer index theorem for first order elliptic operator, we have